kagisearch/chrome_extension_summarizer/README.md

 This extension allows the usage of Kagi Universal Summarizer to summarize pages on the go.

-Install this extension in the Chrome Web Store (TODO: pending upload.)
+Install this extension in the [Chrome Web Store](https://chromewebstore.google.com/detail/kagi-summarizer/dpaefegpjhgeplnkomgbcmmlffkijbgp)

 Looking for our Chrome extension to set your default search engine or search in incognito?
 [Click here](https://github.com/kagisearch/chrome_extension_basic)